Signed in as:

 New bowls tend to be almost uniformly thicker for their size, due to modern forging methods; whereas older bowls can be thick or thin.

 With the old bowls, this may be intentional or governed by the age and usage of the bowl.
-When a bowl has seen much handling and cleaning over decades or even centuries, the metal becomes thinner as it is gradually worn away, and any exterior/interior decoration can entirely disappear.
+When a bowl has seen much handling and cleaning over decades or even centuries, the metal can become thinner as it is gradually worn away, and any exterior/interior decoration can entirely disappear.

-It is possible that some very special bowls were commissioned in ages past, where expensive metals (such as gold or silver) were added, as alloys of copper and these metals are known to exist.
-However, they would be extremely rare, due to the expense involved, and it is safe to assume that almost every antique bowl you are likely to find will be made of bronze.
-When antique bowls have been metallurgically tested, trace amounts of other elements are sometimes found, usually residual contaminants from the metal ore, from the ancient mining methods used in centuries past.
+Metallurgical testing has been carried out on bowls for investigative purposes, and while trace amounts of other elements are sometimes found (as residual contaminants caused by the ancient forging methods), they otherwise have proven to be made of bronze, every time.
+It is, of course, possible that some very special bowls were commissioned in ages past, where very small amounts of rare metals (such as gold, silver or meteoric iron) were added, as alloys of copper and tin with other metals are possible.
+However, they would be extremely rare, due to the expense and necessary skill involved, and it is safe to assume that every antique bowl you are likely to find, will be made of bronze.

-The vast majority of new bowls on the market are mould-cast from Brass, a cheaper and more malleable alloy of Copper and Zinc, which has an inferior sound quality.
-They will usually be easy to spot, being perfectly round, brightly coloured and covered with designs and symbols and fake hammer marks.
+The vast majority of Contemporary bowls on the market are mould-cast from Brass, a cheaper and more malleable alloy of Copper and Zinc, with inferior sound quality.
+They are usually easy to spot, being perfectly round, brightly coloured, covered with designs and symbols and fake hammer marks.
 These bowls may also (falsely) claim the seven metals, and be overpriced accordingly, so do your research before purchase!

-Some quality contemporary bowls are being made of bronze.
-With modern forging techniques, a very, very few may even actually contain the seven metals! (eg. Peter Hess bowls) However, they will only be present in absolutely minuscule amounts; just enough, so as to truthfully satisfy their claim or philosophy and also to ensure the bowls are structurally sound.
+Some quality Contemporary bowls are being made of bronze, and can have a very good sound.
+With modern forging techniques, a very, very few may even actually contain the seven (or more!) metals (eg. Peter Hess bowls), if this is important to you.
+However, they will only be present in the most minuscule amounts; just enough, so as to truthfully satisfy their claim/philosophy and also to ensure the bowls are structurally sound.

 Quality, hand hammered modern bowls, made of bronze